10 Tips for a Successful Cooking Class

 6. Go over safety and food safety each class.
 Don’t assume students know how to hold a knife or how important it is to wash their hands or not double dip spoons.
 Taking a few minutes every class to review important safety lessons will ensure students use supplies safety and prevent spreading harmful germs.

 7. Everything can be a teaching moment.
 You might accidentally burn all the pine nuts you needed for a squash recipe.
 But if you do it all with a smile, you’ll show your students that making mistakes while cooking is normal and part of the learning process.

-8. If you have a school garden, grow things that can be used in cooking classes.
-Growing basil for Homemade Pesto or tomatoes for Homemade Tomato Sauce.
-Or kale for a salad—it helps students understand what goes into producing our food, and often tastes better!
+8. If you have a school garden, grow things that can be used in your cooking class.
+If you can, grow basil for homemade pesto, tomatoes for homemade tomato sauce, or kale for a salad—it helps students understand what goes into producing our food, and often tastes better!

 9. Pick recipes that balance health with practicality.
-Quinoa stuffed squash might be a really healthy and delicious recipe, but the likelihood of my students repeating this recipe is slim.
-Instead, I might choose to make a vegetable ramen soup, using ingredients students are familiar with and adding in healthy aspects to it.
+Quinoa-stuffed squash might be a really healthy and delicious recipe, but the likelihood of my students repeating this recipe is slim.
+Instead, I might choose to make a vegetable ramen soup, using basics students are familiar with and adding ingredients that make it more nutritious.

 10. Don’t forget to have fun!
 Things are inevitably going to go wrong.
-While scooping out sun-nut butter for a smoothie you might accidentally splash all the separated oil into your face in front of your 3rd grade class.
+While scooping out sun-nut butter for a smoothie, you might accidentally splash all the separated oil into your face in front of your third-grade class.
 But laughing at yourself and having fun as a cooking teacher means students will have fun with the cooking process too.

 Happy cooking and happy teaching!